Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 Rhinophyma Dermabrasion Recovery

-The rhinophyma dermabrasion procedure results in a raw wound that will require daily care for at least one week while the skin heals.
+The rhinophyma dermabrasion procedure results in a raw wound that will require daily care for 4 to 8 weeks while the skin heals.
 Dr. Hobgood recommends applying Vaseline to the area and washing your face several times a day.
 You will need to come back for a check-up to monitor your progress.

 Rhinophyma can reappear after surgical removal, although treating the rosacea itself can reduce the chance that this will happen.
 The skin will remain red for up to one year, but the nose will otherwise appear smaller and less conspicuous with a significant reduction in rhinophyma.